SUWANNEE RIBBON MAP

 This 12 foot by 2.5 inch ribbon map shows the Suwannee River and its adjacent conservation lands, from the headwaters at Georgia’s Okefenokee Swamp to the Florida Gulf Coast.
 The map was made using Adobe Illustrator, and draws inspiration from similar ‘ribbon maps’ of the mid 19th century—the primary example being the Ribbon Map of the Father of Waters (Mississippi River) by Coloney & Fairchild, 1886.
 It is meant to be read from the bottom up, (travelling upriver) as it is drawn out from a wind-up container.
 If you’re on mobile and want to skip to the full map, tap here.

-The container is based on a design by Relaxed Maker, originally a measuring tape holder.
-I just elongated the original model in Blender, removed the screwdriver slot (which I didn’t see much use for here), and remade the finger dimple to be a smidge deeper to try and prevent slipping (although it’s still not particularly useful.
+The container is based on a design by Relaxed Maker and was originally meant as a measuring tape holder.
+I simply elongated the original model in Blender, removed the screwdriver slot (which I didn’t see much use for here), and remade the finger dimple to be a smidge deeper and help to prevent slipping (although it’s still not particularly useful.
 It looks useful, though!).
 If you want to 3D print your own ribbon map container, I’ve uploaded my remixed version to Printables.

 While the map is simplistic in appearance, virtually every feature needed to be manually adjusted or positioned by hand.
 The Suwannee River is not a particularly straight one.
 It has long, sweeping curves when viewed at small scales and tight, hairpin turns when inspected up close.
 So I had to plan ahead of time where I wanted to add ‘break points’ to the river and then, segment by segment, rotate all objects below each point, straightening everything out on the grander scheme of things while preserving the smaller bends and local geography.
 This means that the north orientation is always in flux, though I tried to hide where exactly it shifts.
 Since most of the adjacent conservation lands go right up to the river bank, I often had to redraw some approximated boundaries around these breaks that, while technically inaccurate, made sense visually.